vartanbeno/sentiment-web-crawler/README.md

 The arguments are the following:

 1. `-url` or `--start-url`: URL the crawler will begin scraping links from.
 Surround it with quotes in the command line for best results.
+Default is the [about page](https://www.concordia.ca/about.html) of the Concordia University website.
 2. `-ign` or `--ignore-robots`: websites' robots.txt will be ignored.
 Default is false.
 3. `-l` or `--limit`: maximum number of links to scrape.
 Default is 10.